ROI Calculations On Custom Software Projects

 Engineers

 All of Invene’s engineers are currently assigned to client projects.
 As such we have no spare resources to develop this software.
 That’s where the UTDesign Computer Science Senior Capstone Project comes into play!
 This is where three to five senior students at the University of Texas at Dallas (UTD) work on a software project for a semester.
 I’m a very proud alumni from UTD and my first two employees came directly from this capstone project.
 As such, I love sponsoring capstones as it allows Invene to try out and recruit junior-level talent.
 You wouldn’t want to use college students for production critical projects, but for an internal automation tool like this, it’s a good fit.
-For two semesters it would cost Invene $20,000.
 P.S: Interested in paying for a UTDesign Senior Capstone Project?
 Feel free to reach out to me and I’ll give you an intro to the person who runs it!
 It’s a great program.

 As part of the UTD Capstone Project, one of my engineers must be Invene’s corporate contact to ensure students are hitting deadlines and to provide technical mentoring.
 This will give one of my engineers the opportunity to start building up their leadership skills in a low-risk environment.
 I predict it will take five hours a week for two semesters.
 Since we are a services firm, when calculating ROI, I use my engineer’s billable rate, not their actual cost to the company.
 The reason behind this thinking is that every hour the engineer spends on an internal project is an hour not billable to our clients.
 In my business, time is money – literally.
-While we have a wide range of engineering rates, for this calculation I’ll set it at $130 per hour.
-This means to manage the project, it will cost Invene $16,900.

 UX/UI Designers

 While we don’t need UX/UI designers for this project, they help make the software look better.
 If I’m going to spend time developing an internal tool, I want it to look good.
 While there’s many programming libraries out there that allow developers to create decent looking applications, it is no replacement for a great UX/UI designer.
 Luckily, this is a simple application.
 I figure it will only take my UX/UI designers about 120 hours to throw together all the screens.
-At $130 per hour, it runs $15,600.

 Domain Experts